leanprover/fp-lean/functional-programming-lean/src/monad-transformers/transformers.md

 ```lean
 {{#example_decl Examples/MonadTransformers/Defs.lean MonadOptionTAnnots}}
 ```
-While this solution works, the code becomes a bit noise.
+While this solution works, it is inelegant and the code becomes a bit noisy.

-An alternative solution is to define functions whose type signatures guides Lean to the correct instances.
+An alternative solution is to define functions whose type signatures guide Lean to the correct instances.
 In fact, `OptionT` could have been defined as a structure:
 ```lean
 {{#example_decl Examples/MonadTransformers/Defs.lean OptionTStructure}}